Painting with Constable

 • Smaller PNG

-This demonstration will work both with the service running in the VM and a local ImageMagick install.
-I’m rather happy with that, but there’s no reason to stop there.
-Why not expose this as a real service somewhere and write a plugin for AttachmentFu or Paperclip that uses this service to properly offline image processing?
-Get that crazy stuff out of the request response cycle!
+This demo works identically whether you’re running the service in a VM or using a local ImageMagick install.
+I’m rather happy with that.
+But there’s no reason to stop here — why not expose this as a proper remote service and write a plugin for AttachmentFu or Paperclip that uses it to offload image processing entirely?
+Get that heavy lifting out of the request-response cycle!

-Anyway.
-The code is out there, it’s pretty badly written but it works and it’s available for you to use.
-Let me know if you find it useful, and if you’d like to do something that it can’t yet do, please do submit patches or give me a yell.
+The code is out there.
+It’s rough around the edges but it works.
+Let me know if you find it useful, and if you’d like it to do something it can’t yet, patches and suggestions are very welcome.